 The Scheme's asset allocation now consists of a single bulk annuity contract with LGAS that is designed to broadly match the related actuarial liabilities.
-Residual cash is invested with Columbia Threadneedle and an amount is held in the Trustee bank account to cover ongoing Scheme expenses.
+Residual cash is invested with Columbia Threadneedle and an amount is held in the Trustee bank account to cover ongoing Scheme expenses and any residual uninsured benefits.